vanHeemstraSystems/storiesonboard/300/300/README.md

 See [README.md](./300/README.md)

-## 400 - Don't cinsider UX to be an afterthought
+## 400 - Don't consider UX to be an afterthought

 See [README.md](./400/README.md)